-- Anaphylaxis, a serious condition that makes it hard or impossible to breathe and can cause death
+- Anaphylaxis is a serious condition that makes it hard or impossible to breathe and can cause death

-These symptoms can cause quite a nuisance to anyone lifestyle.
-After finding out that I was suffering from corn allergy, my siblings decided to take specific measures to remove any corn related item from their home.
+These symptoms can cause quite a nuisance to anyone’s lifestyle.
+After finding out that I was suffering from corn allergy, my siblings decided to take specific measures to remove any corn-related item from their home.
 Even my friend Natacha has a soap bar just for me when I visit her.
 LOL

 Cooking and baking are very satisfying.
 It is relaxing, and it is my therapeutic way of temporally forgetting problems.
 This recipe will help you de-stress.
 If you don’t enjoy using a rolling pin, don’t worry, you use your hands more than the rolling pin.

 As I enjoy making these cookies, it is also a nuisance because I never make enough.
-There are always more mouths to feeds.
+There are always more mouths to feed.
 How does it happen, I will never know.

 Dipped them in chocolate, sprinkle a gourmet salt or crushed nuts, and you have an awesome dessert to serve your guests during the holidays.

-Enjoy Tapioca Cookies, or Bonbon Amidon (Starch Cookies) if you want to called them that way, as a snack or dessert.
+Enjoy Tapioca Cookies, or Bonbon Amidon (Starch Cookies) if you want to call them that way, as a snack or dessert.